2016moreno/Resume-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Simple project to get better at UI skills in flutter to make a good looking application.
+Simple project to get better at UI skills in Flutter to make a good looking application.

 ### Built With